 This case put South Dakota squarely with the majority of states that hold attorneys responsible when they are negligent in doing wills and estate planning documents.
 The victims in this case lost half of the family farm that their father was trying to leave them.
 The farmer hired an attorney who drew a will to leave the farm to the children.
 Instead, half of the farm went to somebody else.
 The surviving children sued the attorney.
 The attorney wanted the case tossed out, claiming he owed no duty to the intended beneficiaries of the will he drew.
 The Supreme Court said he did.
 This is a decision that is good for the public and for the bar association.
 It holds professionals accountable for the work they are hired to do, encourages good legal work, and punishes shoddy legal work.

 Our office prevailed in a decision handed down by the South Dakota Supreme Court on attorney malpractice: Chem-Age Industries, Inc. v.
 Alan F. Glover, 2002 S.D.
 122, 652 N.W.2d 756.
-The trial judge had dismissed the suit on summary judgment, and our clients appealed.
+The trial judge had dismissed the suit, and our clients appealed.
 On appeal, the Supreme Court permitted the case to go forward to trial on claims of negligence, aiding or assisting the breach of fiduciary duty, conversion, and exemplary damages.